 What are Non-Monetary Assets?

 - Conversely speaking, non-monetary assets are those that do not have a value determinable in exact dollar terms.
-The value assets that are non-monetary change or fluctuate a lot over time and whose cash convertibility is limited.
+The value of assets that are non-monetary changes or fluctuates a lot over time and their cash convertibility is limited.
 Therefore, these assets are not that liquid.
-Examples include property, plant & equipment, intangible assets (including goodwill), equity shares (some companies treat shares issued in foreign currency as monetary assets due to the absence of clear-cut directives), and Inventories.
+Examples include property, plant & equipment, intangible assets (including goodwill), equity shares (some companies treat shares issued in foreign currency as monetary assets due to the absence of clear-cut directives), and inventories.

 Investments in preference shares shall be treated as monetary assets if there is a clause in the contract, by virtue of which, the redemption of preference shares has to be undertaken by the issuing entity after a certain time in the future.
 Otherwise, investments in preference shares will be treated as assets that are non-monetary.

-For further reading on assets, see the following resources from CFI.
+For further knowledge, see the following resources from CFI.